jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (d) shall be accompanied by a declaration made by the secretary of the party in the manner provided by section 9 of the Oaths and Declarations Act 1957, which declaration shall—
-    (i) state whether the party is a party in respect of which there are 1 or more component parties; and (ii) where the party has 1 or more component parties, state the name of each component party; and (e) must be accompanied by the application fee payable under section 63A.
+    (i) state whether the party is a party in respect of which there are 1 or more component parties; and (ii) where the party has 1 or more component parties, state the name of each component party; and (da) must be accompanied by a copy of—
+    (i) the rules governing membership of the party; and (ii) the rules governing the selection of persons to represent the party as candidates for election as members of Parliament; and
+  (e) must be accompanied by the application fee payable under section 63A.
 (3) Upon receipt of an application for the registration of a political party, the Electoral Commission shall deal with the application in accordance with this Part and determine whether the party can be registered.
 (4) Notwithstanding subsection (3), the Electoral Commission shall not be obliged to deal with any application for registration if it receives notice in writing withdrawing the application from a person entitled to apply for the registration of that party and the Electoral Commission is satisfied that the application is made by that person on behalf of the party.